Diversity Collection

 - Select any query conditions you want to use for your searches by selecting the respective checkboxes in the treeview.

-On the left side of the “query buttons” in the middle of the query section, click on the “arrow” button
+On the left side of the “Query Buttons”, in the middle of the query section, click the “Arrow” button

 .

-You can change the arrangement of the query elements from vertical to horizontal and vice versa.
-To do this, click on the button below the main menu bar:
+You can change the layout of the query elements from vertical to horizontal and vice versa.
+To do this, click the button located below the main menu bar:

-You can add new results with different query conditions to your current result list.
+You can add new results, based on different query conditions, to your current result list.

 - Enter the new filter criteria for your additional search.

-- Start and add these query results to the existing result list by clicking on the button
+- Start the query and add the results to the existing list by clicking the button

 .

-- The new results are appended to the existing list.
+- The new results will be appended to the existing list.

-- Select the entries you want to delete.
+- Select the entries you want to remove.

 .

-Important This will not delete the data from the database.
+Important This does not delete the data from the database.
 It only affects the current display in the results list.

-The option to provide a result list with many columns is described in
+The option to display a result list with many columns is described in the

-By default the values you entered for the query will be remembered.
-Your query criteria will be pre-filled when the program starts.
-To change this behaviour, click on the button
+By default, the values you entered for the previous query will be remembered.
+Your query criteria will be pre-filled when the programme starts.
+To change this behaviour, click the Pin button

 .

-The query for annotations deviates from the standard query (see below).
+The query for annotations differs from a standard query (see below).

-Additionally, you may specify a type of the annotation (Annotation
+In addition, you can specify the type of annotation (Annotation

 , Problem